Matthew Harris Jouett

-Matthew Harris Jouett (Mercer County, Kentucky, 22 April 1788 – Lexington, Kentucky, 10 August 1827) was a noted American portrait painter, famous for painting portraits including Thomas Jefferson, George Rogers Clark and Lafayette.
+Matthew Harris Jouett (April 22, 1788 – August 10, 1827) was a American painter who specialized in portrait painting and painted portraits of prominent Americans such as Thomas Jefferson, George Rogers Clark, and the Marquis de Lafayette.

 Personal life and career

 Jouett was the son of Sallie Robards and Jack Jouett, a hero of the American Revolution.
-The elder Jouett sent his son to Transylvania University and encouraged him to study law, but Matthew spent much of his time painting.
-The frustrated father commented "I sent Matthew to college to make a gentleman of him, and he has turned out to be nothing but a damned sign painter."
+The younger Jouett graduated from Transylvania University.
+He studied law in Frankfort, Kentucky, for one year with the chief justice of Kentucky's Appellate Court, Judge George M. Bibb.
+The father supposedly commented about the son's career "I sent Matthew to college to make a gentleman of him, and he has turned out to be nothing but a damned sign painter."